KayvanShah1/usc-dsci551-fdm-sp23/README.md

 Within this repository, you'll find assignments and projects that delve fundamental concepts like data storage, file systems, relational vs. semi-structured data, SQL, and more.
 The course explores big data analytics, addressing NoSQL databases, cloud storage, distributed file systems, and MapReduce.
 Advanced topics like data cleaning, transformation, warehousing, and integration are also covered.
 It's important to use this repository responsibly, refraining from engaging in any activities associated with plagiarism.

 > [!TIP]
 > Before exploring the materials, take a moment to review the license and disclaimer for responsible utilization.
-The repository covers various topics, providing valuable insights and hands-on experience in Natural Language Processing.
+The repository covers various topics, providing valuable insights and hands-on experience in Data Management.

 ## Course Details:
 - **Course Name:** DSCI 510 - Foundations of Data Management